MojosBeans100/CI-MS5-loveplants/README.md

 ![Other websites](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652207674/LovePlants/othersources_kizp2l.jpg)

+## Links to Social Media
+In the footer, a link to the Love Plants Facebook page is provided for users to engage more with the store.
+There are also icons for Instagram, Twitter and LinkedIn, although for the purposes of this project they do not provide a link to a page.

 ## Expertise, Authoritativeness, Trustworthiness
 The following criteria were followed to maintain a website providing expertise, authoritativeness and trustworthiness.